pivoteur/biz/meetings/2025/05/27/agreement.md

 returned to me. *ALL* UNDEAD collected from pivot pools, including all gains, will be used for the purposes of this agreement.
 * I need to get familiar with the alt-chain selected.
-The most immediately promising prospects are Aurora virtual chain (from NEAR) and Avalache.
+The most immediately promising prospects are Aurora virtual chain (from NEAR) and Avalanche.
 I'm already familiar with Avalanche, but I have no experience with Aurora, so I'm going to set up several pivot pools on Aurora to become familiar with that environment.